Replicate Weights in the American Community Survey / Puerto Rican Community Survey

 What are replicate weights?

 Replicate weights are currently available for the 2005-onward American Community Survey and Puerto Rican Community Survey data.
-In the ACS and PRCS, there are 80 separate replicate weights at the household and person levels that allow users to generate empirically derived standard error estimates.
-These standard errors can then be used in hypothesis testing and in the construction of confidence intervals around the sample estimate of interest.
+In the ACS and PRCS, there are 80 separate replicate weights at the household and person levels.

 Does using replicate weights make any substantive difference?